 (because the momentum is the mass times the velocity, and the velocity approaches a constant).
 But if the momentum approaches

-they are must approach totality.
+are must approach totality.
 (According to Heisenberg's uncertainty principle, if we can know where a particle is, we cannot

 know its momentum.
 Likewise, if we can know its momentum, we cannot know where it is.
 So if we can know the momentum of a

 particle at the border, we cannot know that it's at the border.
 We cannot know both its momentum and its position.)
+Now if

 energy thus restored) then the entropy of the whole Universe might not increase.